Superconducting phase diagram and spin diode effect via spin accumulation: Results

 \subsection{Spin diode effect}

-In setup (a), a spin current is injected from the reservoir with a spin accumulation $V_S$.
+In setup A, a spin current is injected from the reservoir with a spin accumulation $V_s$.
 This spin current decays in the superconductor when inelastic scattering is present, since this causes spin relaxation (which is modeled by a decay of the spin mode $h_7$).
 The spatial profile of the spin current is shown in Fig. \ref{fig:diodeeffect-in-NSV}(a).
-Inelastic scattering is crucial for the spin current to exist because the spin current must vanish at the vacuum interface, and inelastic scattering allows for a non-conserved spin current in the superconductor.
-However, high values of the inelastic scattering parameter will also suppress the magnitude of the spin current because non-equilibrium modes decay faster when entering the superconductor.
-Fig. \ref{fig:diodeeffect-in-NSV}(b) shows the spatially averaged spin current at a spin splitting field $m/\Delta_0=0.31$ for different inelastic scattering parameters and spin accumulations.
+In setups with a vacuum interface, a non-zero spin current can only exist in the presence of inelastic scattering because the spin current must vanish at the vacuum interface.
+However, the spin current can exist even in the absence of inelastic scattering if vacuum is replaced by e.g. a normal metal in equilibrium.
+High values of the inelastic scattering parameter suppress the magnitude of the spin current because non-equilibrium modes decay faster when entering the superconductor.
+Fig. \ref{fig:diodeeffect-in-NSV}(b) shows the spatially averaged spin current at a spin splitting field $m/\Delta_0=0.32$ for different inelastic scattering parameters and spin accumulations.
 A spin diode effect is observed.
 The explanation for the diode effect lies in the spin-dependent particle-hole asymmetry present in the density of states (DOS) of the superconductor \cite{meservey_physrep_94}.
-Consider a positive spin voltage $V_s>0$.
+Consider a positive spin accumulation $V_s>0$.
 The occupation number for spin-$\uparrow$ electrons is $n_{e\uparrow} = [1-(h_0+h_7)]/2$ which takes the form $f(E+|e|V_s)$ in the reservoir.
 This means that the spin-$\uparrow$ electron population occupies energies only up to the normal state Fermi level minus $|e|V_s$.
 A spin-$\uparrow$ current then starts to flow from the superconductor into the reservoir as soon the occupied energies in the reservoir are lowered by $|e|V_s = \Delta+m$.
 This is because the $\uparrow$ quasiparticles have a finite density of states inside the superconductor at $E=-\Delta-m$ and for increasingly negative energies.
 The same reasoning applies for the spin-$\downarrow$ electrons.
 These instead have a distribution function $n_{e\downarrow} = f(E-|e|V_s)$ inside the reservoir, so that they occupy energies up to the normal state plus $|e|V_s$.
 Spin-$\downarrow$ electrons will then start to tunnel into the superconductor as soon as there are available $\downarrow$-quasiparticle states.
-This happens when the spin-$\downarrow$ population has been increased by $|e|V_S=\Delta+m$, since the $\downarrow$-quasiparticle density of states in the superconductor becomes non-zero at $E=\Delta+m$ and higher energies.
+This happens when the spin-$\downarrow$ population has been increased by $|e|V_{s}=\Delta+m$, since the $\downarrow$-quasiparticle density of states in the superconductor becomes non-zero at $E=\Delta+m$ and higher energies.
 In this way, $\uparrow$ electrons flow from the S to the reservoir while $\downarrow$ electrons flow from the reservoir to S, both events contributing equally to the spin current and occurring when $|e|V_s$ exceeds $\Delta+m$.
-This is precisely where the current starts flowing in Fig. \ref{fig:diodeeffect-in-NSV}.
+This is precisely where the current starts flowing in Fig. \ref{fig:diodeeffect-in-NSV}(b).
 The same type of analysis reveals that the current starts to flow at negative spin accumulations $|e|V_s = -\Delta+m$ or lower.